LastL2/node-launcher/README.md

 # pause

 Send a `pause-chain` to your node, which will globally halt THORChain.
 This is only to be used by node operators in the event of an emergency, such as a suspected attack on the network.
 This can only be done once by each node operator per churn.
-Nodes found absuing this command may be banned by other node operators.
-Use extreme caution!
+Nodes found abusing this command may be banned by other node operators.
+Use with extreme caution!

 ```bash
 make pause